henrykironde/drafts/README.md

     For example, cross-platform testing with travis and appveyor.

 * __What are your long-term career plans?__

+I do believe that I am in the right career path currently.
+I have not directly contributed much to my long-term career endevours and this is because the first few months have been a learning process.
+However I get to see code everyday which is also a contributuion to my career.
+I plan to expand these courses/workshop kind of services to my former universities and Africa.
+I have always tried to do this in Africa but I have always had obstacles.
+This time, I am actually trying to ask some of the universities in africa to get involved in workshops like SWC, DC and ML workshops.
+So being involved in these Carpentries is very good as part of my long term goal.
+On the side, I also want to go back and attend those lecture series on coursera or any new platforms atleast one every year or 6 months.

 * __Given your long-term plans, what do you think you need to do to be successful?__